bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Ectopic folds occur in CF mutants-->

-We analyzed mutant embryos under live-imaging to understand the impact cephalic furrow disruptions to the gastrulating embryo.
-We find that btd and eve mutants, which fail to initiate the cephalic furrow, invariably form ectopic epithelial folds at the head--trunk interface (Figure @fig:ectopic-folding).
+We analyzed embryos that fail to initiate the cephalic furrow under live-imaging to understand how the absence of the cephalic furrow impacts gastrulation. btd and eve are two key genes required for the specification of the initiator cells [@Vincent].
+It was known that eve mutants form a late fold, but its origins remain unclear.
+We find that not only eve mutants, but also btd mutants, which fail to initiate the cephalic furrow, invariably form ectopic epithelial folds at the head--trunk interface (Figure @fig:ectopic-folding).
+We analyzed them to understand what is causing the formation of this folds, a reminiscent activity from the cephalic furrow patterning or a consequence of mechanical forces during gastrulation.

 ![Formation of ectopic folds in *btd* and *eve* mutants.
 (A,B,C) Timing of ectopic folds compared to sibling control.
 (D,E,F) Line tracing of ectopic